thanhnlmvn/thanhnlmvn/README.md

   Hi there I am a Front-End programmer
   <br>

-- 🌱 I’m currently learning **C#, ASP.NET CORE, HTML, CSS, JS**

-- ⚡ Quote **Every chess master began as a beginner.
+- ⚡ Quote: **Every chess master began as a beginner.
 And every successful coder started off as a novice.**

 - 📫 How to reach me **thanhnlmvn@gmail.com**